luizbezerra-pinheiro/Project_ML2/README.md

 ### What is the minimum performance?

 *First method:* The minimum performance is zero, which means that we can not lose money.
+And the maximum value we can obtain is 1.

 *Second method :* Predicting randomly always produces an AUC of 0.5, no matter how imbalanced the classes in a dataset are.